-Emergencies of varying types, scales and consequences occur despite a wide range of measures taken to prevent them.
-When occurred, communities and countries need to be well prepared for the potential human, economic and societal consequences.
-The greatest vulnerability of any country in an emergency is the health and well-being of its people and communities.
-Disasters and conflicts can put the continuity and sustainability of health sector services at risk, and destroy many years of health sector development.
-Those the times when the health services are most needed to minimize the negative consequences.
-Therefore, it is critical to take specific measures to protect health infrastructure and strengthen health system capacity for emergency management.
+Emergencies of various types, scales and complexity occur in many parts of world despite the wide range of measures taken to prevent them.
+When emergencies do occur, countries and communities need to be prepared for the potential human, economic, societal and health consequences.
+The greatest vulnerability in any country during and proceeding an emergency is the health and wellbeing of its people.
+Whether from natural hazards or manmade conflicts, the continuity and sustainability of the health system faces serious risks during times of crises.
+Emergencies have the potential to destroy years of health sector development due to the damage it causes to health infrastructure, supplies, workers and ultimately health systems as a whole.